katcipis/sophia/notes/books/dealers-lightining.md

 that saw the potential of the machine as a rich interactive thing, a way to augment human intellect.

+This is mainly caused by the bias, even on very smart/talented engineers/programmers to see the computer as the end itself, instead of seeing computers as a means to an end, an end that involves people and how they interact with computers.
+They were only able to imagine other engineers working with machines, their disconnection from humanity was what allowed them to spend so much time with machines and build amazing systems, but it was also their blind spot.

 Actually this is also another example on how diversity is important in our field, because the one that pushed the most for interactive computing and networking was not an engineer, it was a psychologist,